 Risks of Aortic Aneurysm Repair

-Sternotomy to repair an aortic aneurysm can save your life.
+Repair of an aortic aneurysm through sternotomy can save your life.
 But, as with any invasive procedure, there is some risk involved.

 Risks of sternotomy for aortic aneurysm repair include: